isaackrementsov/advance-java/README.md

         java->
             project_name
 ```
+##### Install from Jar file
+Installing from a jar file depends on your build manager, so see their documentation.
+However, you will generally put the jar file into a `libs` folder and then compile it to your classpath (where binary files are stored).
+##### Install from source code
 Simply download the Github code and copy the `advance` folder into your `java` folder.
 Also, make sure that freemarker is installed as an accessible package.
 To use the framework, import it like so:
 ```java